FreeCliff/rose-babric/README.md

   👉 [Get Third-Person Fix](https://modrinth.com/mod/thirdpersonfix-babric/versions)

 ---

+## 📝 Precompiled Version

+If you'd prefer a precompiled version of Rose:

+1. Go to the **Actions** tab on this repository.
+2. Click on the latest successful build.
+3. Scroll all the way down to the **Artifacts** section.
+4. Download the `.zip` file and rename it to `.jar`.

 > 💡 **Tip**: Make sure to install the required mods at their specified versions before launching Rose b1.7.3 to avoid compatibility issues.